emrhntl/Random-Coordinates/Readme.txt

 entering much more coordinates or spacial data and image processing will be required.
 In this respect, the script given here offers a relatively simple solution, even if it is incomplete
 The path of the program's execute file is "Random Coordinates\Random Coordinates\bin\Debug\net5.0-windows\Random Coordinates.exe".
-You must have .net5 on your computer to run the program.
-If it is not installed, when you click on the execute file, the system will usually notify you that you need to download it and ask if you want it to be downloaded.
-If you approve, the .net5 download will take place automatically if you are connected to the internet and you will be able to run the application without any problems.